 CHD is caused by atherosclerosis.
 This is a long-term process in which fatty deposits

-of plaque build up on the inside of the coronary arteries.
-These are the blood vessels
+called plaque build up on the inside of the coronary arteries.
+These are the blood

-that supply the heart muscle with oxygen and nutrients.
-In the long run, the coronary
+vessels that supply the heart muscle with oxygen and nutrients.
+Over time, the coronary

 arteries become so narrow that the flow of blood to the heart muscle is decreased

 or easily blocked by plaque or a blood clot.
-CHD can produce chest pain, called angina,
+CHD can cause chest pain, called angina,

-Atherosclerosis begins when the inside wall of an artery is damaged by inflammation
+Atherosclerosis starts when the inside wall of an artery is damaged by inflammation

 or high levels of cholesterol and triglycerides.
 Triglycerides is another form of

 fat in your blood.
 A diet high in fat, especially saturated fat, increases cholesterol